bloominstituteoftechnology/C-Web-Server/README.md

    You also need to set the `Content-Type` header depending on what data is in the file. `mime.c` has useful functionality for this.

+4. Implement the `get_d20()` handler.
+This will call `send_response()`. (optional)

+   See above at the beginning of the assignment for what `get_d20()` should pass to `send_response()`.

+   If you need a hint as to what the `send_response()` call should look like, check out the usage of it in `resp_404()`, just above there.

+   Note that unlike the other responses that send back file contents, the `d20` endpoint will simply compute a random number and send it back.
+It does not read the number from a file.

+   > The `fd` variable that is passed widely around to all the functions holds a _file descriptor_.
+It's just a number use to represent an open
+   > communications path.
+Usually they point to regular files on disk, but in
+   > this case it points to an open _socket_ network connection.
+All of the code to create and use `fd` has been written already, but we still need to pass it around to the points it is used.

 #### Days 3 and 4